Solutions

 When starting a dropshipping business, it's important to pick a niche and focus on selling products within that niche.
 Selling too much variety can be overwhelming for your customers and makes it difficult for you to build a loyal customer base.
 By focusing on a specific niche, you'll be able to better understand your customers' needs and cater to them with products that they'll love.

-Another common dropshipping mistake is picking the wrong niche.
-This includes choosing a niche that you’re not passionate about, choosing a niche that has too much competition, or choosing a niche that doesn’t have enough potential customer base.
-It’s important to do your research and make sure that there is a market for the products you want to sell before diving in headfirst.
+It's important to do your research and make sure that there is a market for the products you want to sell before diving in headfirst.

 Dropshipping can be a risky business model because you're relying on other businesses to send you inventory, which means that there's always the possibility of returns.
 When dropshipping with AliExpress, you're dealing with a third-party supplier, so you need to be prepared for the possibility of returns and refunds.
 Make sure that you have a plan in place for how you'll handle returns and refunds so that you don't lose any money or customers.